 remote is always pointing to the correct Heroku application and doesn’t have an old value from previous builds.
 The

-git push specifies the exact commit, to make sure we’re pushing the commit we’ve just tested.
+git push specifies the exact commit, to make sure we’re pushing the same commit we’ve tested.

 Running a build